Dedicated to Education

-Educators for Antiracism is an educator's resource for the practical tools needed to inform and support the work of creating antiracist classrooms, schools, districts, and teacher education programs.
-We are a new nonprofit organization (in the process of receiving our tax exempt status).
+Educators for Antiracism is an educator's source for the practical tools needed to inform, support, and carry out the work of creating antiracist classrooms, schools, districts, and teacher education programs.
+This new nonprofit organization is in the process of receiving its tax exempt status.
 We are guided by a conviction that educators have an important role in the work towards racial equity in the United States and abroad.
 Our work consists of the following: (1) producing webinars and an annual conference, (2) developing research, (3) developing new educator resources, especially where gaps exist, and (4) reviewing and promoting excellent educator antiracism resources, books, and programs.

 Board of Directors